Shop now

 How to DASH it

 We’ve known that DASH lowers blood pressure since a landmark study was published in 1997 in The New England Journal of Medicine.
-After two months of DASH-style eating, study participants lowered their systolic pressure (the upper number of your blood pressure reading) by about 10 mmHg and their diastolic pressure (the lower number) by 5 mmHg.
+After two months of DASH-style eating, study participants lowered their systolic pressure (the upper number of your blood pressure reading) by about 10 mmHg.
+Their diastolic pressure (the lower number) by 5 mmHg.
 This reduction is comparable to the effect of a blood pressure medication.

 The mix of nutrients in the DASH diet includes abundant amounts of calcium, potassium, magnesium, and fiber.
 Potassium is particularly important.
 Foods that are high in potassium include sweet potatoes, tomato paste, and low-fat yogurt.
-“It’s harder to control blood pressure— even with medications—if there isn’t enough potassium in the diet,” says Dr. Michelle Hauser, a clinical fellow in medicine at Harvard Medical School and a certified chef and nutrition educator.
+“It’s harder to control blood pressure— even with medications—if there isn’t enough potassium in the diet,” says Dr. Michelle Hauser.

 Watch how Julie Lowered her Blood Pressure Naturally.